Fisher Family History, Other Connections?

 • Cen 1856: 1856 Iowa State Census, Des Moines Township, Jefferson County, Iowa

-George FISHER (1784-1859)
+George Fisher (1784-1859)

 X. George Fisher, a likely relative of David Fisher, and about 11 years David's senior, is found two families over from David's son King David Fisher in the 1850 census of Des Moines Township, Jefferson County, Iowa and likely settled the area as early as the 1840 census.
 George was born about January 1784 in New Jersey and married a Virginia woman named Mary (Cloke?).
 George and Mary had eight children: